 Compliance Training and Awareness

-In 2020, over 74,000 employees worldwide completed an online Code training course available in 23 languages and dialects, and certified compliance to the Code.
-Also in 2020, over 135,000 primarily frontline employees in our plants, warehouses and sales facilities received Code training, through training workshops or online through phones and other devices.
+In 2021, over 78,000 employees worldwide completed an online Code training course available in 21 languages and dialects certifying compliance to the Code and over 133,000 primarily frontline employees in our plants, warehouses and sales facilities received in-person or online (e.g., through mobile devices) Code training or were provided Code learning materials.

-In 2020, over 74,000 salaried employees worldwide completed an online Anti-Bribery Policy training course and certified compliance with our Anti-Bribery Policy.
-In addition, as part of a two-year training cycle, more than 8,600 employees in high-corruption risk countries participated in live anti-bribery training sessions led by PepsiCo lawyers and compliance professionals.
-This training is interactive and addresses the U.S. Foreign Corrupt Practices Act in addition to country-specific laws.
+In 2021, over 78,000 salaried employees worldwide completed an online Anti-Bribery Policy training course and certified compliance with our Anti-Bribery Policy.
+In addition, as part of a two-year training cycle, more than 7,900 employees across the company participated in live anti-bribery training sessions led by PepsiCo lawyers and compliance professionals.
+This training is interactive and addresses the elements of the U.S. Foreign Corrupt Practices Act in addition to country-specific laws.